OSGConnect/connectbook/start/jobdurationcategory.md

 are not a good fit for the OSPool**. *If your jobs are self-checkpointing, see “Self-Checkpointing Jobs”, further below.*

-## Testing Jobs for Expected Duration
+## Test Jobs for Expected Duration
 As part of the [preparation for running a full-scale job batch](https://support.opensciencegrid.org/support/solutions/articles/12000076552-always-test-a-few-jobs-before-submitting-many), users should test a small subset (~10) of their jobs with the **Medium** or **Long** categories, and then review actual job durations in the job log files.